hbiede/CSV-To-LaTeX/README.md

 # CSV to LaTeX
-Takes a CSV file and converts the data in its columns into a LaTeX file based on a section definition at the top of `csv-latex.py`.
+Takes a CSV file and converts the data in its columns into a LaTeX file based on a section definition at the top of `csv-latex.py`. `compile.sh` has also been provided to easily compile all LaTeX files in the PWD (except `template.tex`).

 ## Setup
 ### Initial Setup